-DripDrop vs Liquid I.V.: How DripDrop ORS Beats the Competition
+DripDrop vs Liquid I.V.: How DripDrop Beats the Competition

-Here, we’ll go over why hydrating is vital to your overall wellness.
+Here, we’ll go over why hydrating (and rehydrating from a dehydrated state) is vital to your overall wellness.
 We’ll also take a deep dive into the battle between DripDrop vs Liquid I.V.
-You’ll learn why DripDrop ORS beats the competition when it comes to taste, efficacy, and convenience.
+You’ll learn why DripDrop beats the competition when it comes to defeating and defending against dehydration.
 Plus, we’ll show you more of the science behind hydration and why you can’t just reach for a glass of water or a sports drink to tackle dehydration.

 Understanding Oral Rehydration Solutions

 With so many people interested in hydration science and staying healthy, it’s no surprise that more and more electrolyte drink mixes are hitting the market.
 But that doesn’t mean they're all effective or that you’ll enjoy drinking them.

 Before we get into our comparison of DripDrop vs Liquid I.V., it’s important to understand what an oral rehydration solution is and how it can address dehydration.

 Dehydration is a condition that occurs when you lose fluids and electrolytes more quickly than you’re replacing them.
 To fight against dehydration, your body needs a precise blend of electrolytes like sodium, potassium, and magnesium.
 But it’s more than just getting the right minerals.
 Your body needs the right minerals in a precise ratio, a perfect balance of sodium electrolytes and just the right amount of glucose for the fastest and most effective rehydration.